Joekannan/PlaywrightJSClearpointAPIAssessment/README.md

 ---
-# Playwright API Testing Setup Guide
+# Playwright API Testing
 ---

 This is a Playwright API testing framework designed to demonstrate playwright api testing for clearpoint assessment

-## Features of this framework
+# Application under test
-* Playwright API Testing
+In this project, the API under test is running on http://localhost:3002/.

 ## Getting started